IHE/ITI.mCSD/input/pagecontent/ITI-90.md

 A Care Services Selective Consumer may query on Organization Resources.
 A Care Services Selective Supplier shall return a Bundle of matching Organization Resources.
-The Organization Resource shall be further constrained as described in Table 2:3.90.4.2.2.1-1.
+The Organization Resource shall be further constrained as described in Table 2:3.90.4.2.2.1-1 and in the [Organization Profile for mCSD](StructureDefinition-IHE.mCSD.Organization.html).
 The Element column in Table 2:3.90.4.2.2.1-1 references the object model defined at [http://hl7.org/fhir/R4/organization.html#resource](http://hl7.org/fhir/R4/organization.html#resource).